x157/x157.github.io/UE5/LyraStarterGame/index.md

 The cost to us is simply to learn how they've put things together, and furthermore how to extend the framework they've built.

-The procedure documented below was used to create [LyraStarterGame GameFeature Plugin Template](https://github.com/x157/LyraStarterGame-GameFeature-Plugin-Template) which is open source on Github to serve as an example empty plugin.
+The procedure documented below was used to create [Lyra-Mod-XistGame](https://github.com/x157/Lyra-Mod-XistGame) which is open source on Github to serve as an example empty plugin.

 # Step 1: Create a GameFeature Plugin